 She was trying to elicit feelings of guilt in me (also called guilt-tripping) by making it seem like it was my fault for calling her out when she was just “trying to be nice.”
 (Maybe she was?)
 Then, likely because she had already had multiple people cut her out of their lives as well, she aimed to protect herself with a self-fulfilling prophecy and cut me out before I presumably could do it to her.

-This is a classic example of an unhealthy relationship.
+This is a classic example of an unhealthy relationship and conditional love.

 4) Decide what healthy boundaries you need to set

 Presuming that they didn’t cut you out after expressing your feelings, then it’s your chance to make the next move.
 After you hear their response, you’ll have a better idea of what your next move needs to be.

 In my case, I would have easily said,

 “I’d appreciate when you text me that you could ask me how I’m doing, and I’ll ask you the same.
 These are good healthy relationship practices.”

 If they express gratitude and sincerely apologize for how they were making you feel, then chances are things will automatically get better, but be sure to keep those lines of communication open and be honest about what you want from them.

 When they come back with gaslighting, guilt-tripping, or anger, then you may need to set some strong boundaries.
 Maybe you had an altercation at a family gathering, and you decide that the best course of action is to avoid family gatherings, or only go for an hour and you won’t drink.
 Maybe you were having a phone call when they invalidated you, and you decide that phone calls will be immediately over when it happens next.